Neil Young: Awards

 In 2006, when Paste magazine compiled a "Greatest Living Songwriters" list, Young was ranked second behind Bob Dylan.
 (While Young and Dylan have occasionally played together in concert, they have never collaborated on a song together or played on each other's records).
 He ranked thirty-ninth on VH1's 100 Greatest Artist of Hard Rock that same year.
 The Rock and Roll Hall of Fame explained that while Young has "avoided sticking to one style for very long, the unifying factors throughout Young's peripatetic musical journey have been his unmistakable voice, his raw and expressive guitar playing, and his consummate songwriting skill."

-According to Acclaimed Music, Young is the seventh-most celebrated artist in popular music history.

 After the Gold Rush, Harvest, Déjà Vu, and "Ohio" have all been inducted into the Grammy Hall of Fame.

-Young's political outspokenness and social awareness influenced artists such as Blind Melon, Phish, Pearl Jam, and Nirvana.
-Young is referred to as "the Godfather of Grunge" because of the influence he had on Kurt Cobain and Eddie Vedder and the entire grunge movement.
-Vedder inducted Young into the Rock and Roll Hall of Fame in 1995, citing him as a huge influence.
-Young is cited as being a significant influence on the experimental rock group Sonic Youth, and Thom Yorke of Radiohead.
-Yorke recounted of first hearing Young after sending a demo tape into a magazine when he was 16, who favorably compared his singing voice to Young's.
-Unaware of Young at that time, he bought After the Gold Rush (1970), and "immediately fell in love" with his work, calling it "extraordinary".

-The Australian rock group Powderfinger named themselves after Young's song "Powderfinger" from Rust Never Sleeps (1979).
-The members of the Constantines have occasionally played Neil Young tribute shows under the name Horsey Craze.

-Jason Bond, an East Carolina University biologist, discovered a new species of trapdoor spider in 2007 and named it Myrmekiaphila neilyoungi after Young, his favorite singer.

 In 2001, Young was awarded the Spirit of Liberty award by the civil liberties group People for the American Way.
-Young was honored as the MusiCares Person of the Year on January 29, 2010, two nights prior to the 52nd Annual Grammy Awards.
+Young was honored as the MusiCares Person of the Year on January 29, 2010, two nights before the 52nd Annual Grammy Awards.
 He was also nominated for two Grammy Awards: Best Solo Rock Vocal Performance for "Fork in the Road" and Best Boxed or Special Limited Edition Package for Neil Young Archives Vol. 1 (1963–1972).
 Young won the latter Grammy Award.
 In 2010, he was ranked No. 26 in Gibson.com's Top 50 Guitarists of All Time.

+In 2022, Young was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.

+In 2023, Rolling Stone ranked Young at number 133 on its list of the 200 Greatest Singers of All Time.